Na Wai Iwi Ola was founded 1n September 2000

 January 2012: He Lei Hiwa No ‘Iolani Luahine Festival

 March 2012—Uniki at Kea‘iwa Heiau

 May 5, 2012: 10th Annual Hō‘ike —Ēve O Ka Hula

 Kumu Keala Ching is a Hawaiian cultural educator, composer, song writer, and spiritual advisor to many Hawaiian organizations.
 Kumu Keala lives and breathes aloha into his Hawaiian heritage with his strong presence and great heart.

-Growing up on the island of O'ahu, Keala Ching began his hula training as a dancer with the Men of Waimapuna under the direction of the late Darrel Ihi'ihilauakea Lupenui.
+Keala Ching was a dancer of the Men of Waimapuna under the direction of the late Darrel Ihi'ihilauakea Lupenui.
 In 1999 he became a practitioner of Ho'oponopono with Kupuna Malia Craver, a cultural specialist at the Queen Lili'uokalani Children's center.
-He is a graduate of University of Hawaii, Manoa with a degree in early childhood education.
+He recently graduated from Chaminade University, Masters of Education Leadership Administration.

-Under the tutelage of Loea Frank Kawaikapuokalani Hewett, Keala has spent many years learning and building his knowledge.
-Recently he graduated in the 'uniki rites to be a kumu hula.
+Under the tutelage of Lehua Kawaikapuokalani Hewett, Keala has spent many years learning and building his knowledge.
+He received the 'uniki rites of kumu hula.
 He is fluent in the Hawaiian language, which he uses as the foundation for teaching all of his students.